Bryson DeChambeau wins another U.S. Open with a clutch finish to deny Rory McIlroy

 The par putt wasn’t as long or as suspenseful as Stewart’s in 1999.
 The celebration was every bit of that.
 DeChambeau repeatedly pumped those strong arms as he screamed to the blue sky, turning in every direction to a gallery that cheered him on all week.

-McIlroy was in the scoring room, devastated by another close call in a major.

-This one will sting.
-As much as this U.S. Open will be remembered for DeChambeau’s marvelous bunker shot, McIlroy played a big part by shockingly missing two short putts, the last one from just inside 4 feet for par on the final hole.
-He closed with a 69.
+As much as this U.S. Open will be remembered for DeChambeau’s marvelous bunker shot, McIlroy played a big part.
+He not missed a putt under 4 feet for 69 holes on the slick, domed Donald Ross greens.
+And then with the U.S. Open on the line, he missed two over the final three holes for a 69.

-He had the look of a winner for so long on Sunday, running off four birdies in a five-hole stretch around the turn.
+McIlroy had the look of a winner.
+He ran off four birdies in a five-hole stretch around the turn.
 He was a model of cool, the opposite of DeChambeau’s exuberance.

-McIlroy was two shots ahead walking to the 14th tee.
-The chants grew louder — “Ror-EE!
-Ror-EE!” and DeChambeau could hear them.
+He walked confidently to the 14th tee with a two-shot lead as the chants grew louder.

 McIlroy took bogey from behind the 15th green, but he stayed one ahead when DeChambeau, playing in the group behind him, had his first three-putt of the week on the 15th when he missed from 4 feet.